starknet-io/SNIPs/SNIPS/snip-4.md

 ## Motivation

-A comment standard increases the readibility of contracts which makes it easier to ensure their correct functionality.
+A comment standard increases the readability of contracts which makes it easier to ensure their correct functionality.

 ## Specification